ScooterWorld Magazine for the Scooter Enthusiast

 There are all different types of scooterists in the world, and we will have something for everyone!

 When I moved to NYC, I brought my trusty scooter with me.
 It's easy to park and certainly convenient to zip around the streets in lower Manhattan.
 I eventually splurged and bought a 2013 BMW C 650 GT for longer distances.
 It's been great for big-city traffic.
 I even was able to carry home an oriental carpet I bought at ABC Carpets on it with the help of a friend.
 Recently I needed to get that beautiful carpet cleaned after my new puppy used it instead of his puppy toilet training pads.
 I was afraid I would never get the smell and stain out.
-I was a bit concerned about the cost of oriental carpet cleaning nyc, but my fears were unfounded.
+I was a bit concerned about the cost of cleaning an oriental carpet in NYC, but my fears were unfounded.
 A google search resulted in my finding a local company called Sun Light Fine Rug Care & Restoration.
-SInce they specialize in oriental carpets I decided to take a chance with them They turned out to be great.
+Since they specialize in oriental carpets I decided to take a chance with them They turned out to be great.
 When a representative came to assess the issue he suggested that after they cleaned the carpet I get it Scotch Guarded.
 Smart suggestion and I took him up on it.
 The carpet is back looking great.
 My puppy is now doing his thing when he gets walked- no more "accidents."
 I'm thinking of getting a side car for my scooter when my dog is older, so he can come on rides with me.
 Can't wait!
+In the meantime, my little buddy is growing up and getting a bit more rambunctious.
+LAst week he decided that my wrap around prescription glasses were the perfect doggy toy.
+By the time I removed them from his jaws, the lenses were well scratched.
+Somehow the frames survived unscathed.
+Thank you Oakly for the frames that are designed to take the knocks of extreme lifestyles, although being a dog's play toy was probably not what the designers had in mind.
+Fortunately I already have an online site where I get replacement lenses.
+I just mailed my frames into Eyeglasses.com.
+They already have my eye prescrition on file along with my “PD” Pupillary Distance measurement.
+A couple of weeks later the glasses are back with the new lenses.
+Kix knows that my eyeglasses are off limits, but just to be sure I do not leave them on a low table.
+The side scooter is still on hold.

 2009 ScooterWorld Turns Five!